Twisted homology of configuration spaces, homology of spaces of equivariant maps, and stable homology of spaces of non-resultant systems of real homogeneous polynomials: Main results

 There are obvious fiber bundles

 sending any map to the image of the fixed point of $S^m$ under this map; their fibers are equal to $\mbox{EM}^*_i(S^m,S^M)$.
-The rational cohomology spectral sequences of these fiber bundles are described in the last columns of Tables \ref{evv} and \ref{oddd}.
+The last columns of Tables \ref{evv} and \ref{oddd} complete the description of the rational cohomology spectral sequences of these fiber bundles.
 Namely, it follows from Theorem \ref{cor1} that all the cohomology groups $H^q(\mbox{EM}^*_i(S^m,S^M), \Q)$ of their fibers are at most one-dimensional.
 Therefore, to find the shape of all terms ${\mathcal E}_r$, $r\geq 1$, of such a spectral sequence, it is enough to indicate all the pairs of its groups ${\mathcal E}_M^{0,q}$ and ${\mathcal E}_M^{M, q-M+1}$, which are connected by a non-trivial action of the differential $d^M$.
 These pairs are listed in the last columns of our tables.

 In Table \ref{genn} we similarly describe the spectral sequences of the fiber bundles